sibevin/scs-playground/README.md

 ### Play

 1. Run "guard".
+2. Run "all" in guard to generate the default files if you want to give it a try.
-2. Write your slim, coffeescript and sass files in src folder.
+3. Write your slim, coffeescript and sass files in src folder.
-3. Guard would build the html, javascript and css files in app folder automatically.
+4. Guard would build the html, javascript and css files in app folder automatically.

 ## Folders